Karljoones/MockUserAccountGenerator/README.md

 - `last_names_filepath` - The file path to the last names list, must be a `.txt` file.
 - `email_domains_filepath` - The file path to the email domains list, must be a `.txt` file.
 - `countries_and_locales_filepath` - The file path to the countries and locales list, must be a `.csv` file (may change in the future).
+- `sql_export_table_name` - The table name to use when exporting to SQL, must be a string.
+- `sql_export_filepath` - The file path to save the SQL export to, must be a `.sql` file.
+- `sql_export` - Whether to export to SQL or not, must be a boolean.
+- `csv_export` - Whether to export to CSV or not, must be a boolean.

 #### Output
 The output will be saved to `output/users.csv`, this can be updated using the `output_filepath` variable in `config.py`.